Freedom of expression

 • All markets covered in law enforcement disclosure with regards to statistics on government requests and information on local requests.

 • All closed unconventional requests challenged.

-• Actively contribute to the work of the Telecommunications Industry Dialogue and its collaboration with the Global Network Initiative.
+• Actively contribute to the Global Network Initiative (GNI).

 Issues related to freedom of expression and privacy pose a high risk to users of telecom services globally.
 Such risks include mass surveillance, network shutdowns, localization of mobile devices and blocking or restriction of certain content.
 Through legislation and decisions from authorities, states define the scope of surveillance of communications and limitations to the free flow of information.
-We foresee that freedom of expression will become increasingly important as legislators seek additional surveillance measures to fight crime and terrorism.
+We foresee that freedom of expression will continue to increase in importance as legislators seek additional surveillance measures to fight crime and terrorism.

-The work is governed by the Group Policy – Freedom of Expression in Telecommunications, the Guiding Principles – Telecommunications Industry Dialogue on Freedom of Expression and Privacy and the UN Guiding Principles for Business and Human Rights.
+The work is governed by the Group Policy – Freedom of Expression in Telecommunications, the GNI Principles on Freedom of Expression and Privacy and the UN Guiding Principles for Business and Human Rights.

 Our duty to respect and promote human rights is focused on the risks to our customers.
 We aim to limit potential harm to individuals by seeking active measures to support the rights of our customers where we believe that these are at risk.